The Best Pie Shops in San Francisco

 Bi-Rite Creamery is best known for its ice cream that people line up on the sidewalk for even when it’s cold and foggy.
-But the founders were pastry chefs before they started chilling and churning, so it only makes sense that they branched back out into pie.
-During the holidays, there are more pie flavors to choose from, like pumpkin and pecan, but you can always get a classic apple pie with a crumb topping as well as their signature chocolate bourbon mousse pie made with a bourbon-infused chocolate mousse and topped with whipped cream and chocolate shavings.
-Pies come in 9” (serves six to eight people) and also 6” (serves two to three, but you could definitely take one down by yourself with a little effort).
+But the founders were pastry chefs before they started chilling and churning, so it only makes sense that they branched out into pie.
+During the holidays, there are more pie flavors to choose from, like pumpkin and pecan, but you can always get a classic apple pie with a crumb topping as well as their signature Chocolate Bourbon Mousse Pie made with a bourbon-infused chocolate mousse and topped with whipped cream and chocolate shavings.
+Pies come nine-inch (serves six to eight people) and some also come in six-inch (serves two to three, but you could definitely take one down by yourself with a little effort).
 Can’t pick between ice cream and pie?
 The creamery has a couple of ice cream pies as well.

 How to order: Buy in person at any of the Bi-Rite Markets.
 You can also order ahead for pick-up or delivery from the Mission and Divisadero locations on the Bi-Rite website or via Instacart.
 Ice cream cakes are available for pick-up or delivery.
 Order online.

 If you really want a taste of nostalgia, order a pie from Black Jet Baking Co.
 There are tons of flavors—banana cream, apple, apple crumb, salted honey maple, coconut cream, pecan, chocolate cream, and dark chocolate pecan pie—all with a perfectly flaky crust.
 If you prefer a savory pie, Black Jet also makes chicken pot pies and mushroom pot pies that will take you right back to childhood.

 If you aren’t a fan of Key lime pie then keep moving because that’s the only kind of pie you’ll find at this upscale comfort food mainstay.
 It’s a classic take on the official Florida state pie with a graham cracker crust and a filling that is both tart and sweet with lime zest and topped with fluffy whipped cream.
 Order a slice or the whole pie.